raselmandol/cryptobank/README.md

 ## Documentation

--First, you need to download this or clone this whole project.
+- First, you need to download this or clone this whole project.
--Make sure to extract all the zip files.
+- Make sure to extract all the zip files.
--Edit the sample.env file and put the server and database account details.
+- Edit the sample.env file and put the server and database account details.
--Rename the sample.env file to .env
+- Rename the sample.env file to .env
--Now import the SQL file to the database.
+- Now import the SQL file to the database.
--Change the admin email.
+- Change the admin email.
 The default login password is 'test'.
--Now change the sendData and receive data files by changing the sender and receiver database details.
+- Now change the sendData and receive data files by changing the sender and receiver database details.
--You are all set.
+- You are all set.

 ## Features